-U.S. taxpayers from the risks of offshore swaps by U.S. institutions.
+Crucially, the CFTC has taken the position that 'substituted compliance' under foreign rules would only be permitted in cases where the U.S. regulators found foreign regulation to be genuinely equivalent to the relevant U.S. regulation.
+Maintaining this principle is critical to protecting U.S. taxpayers from the risks of offshore swaps by U.S. institutions.
 If it is not maintained, we could see a 'race to the bottom' as derivatives transactions move to the least regulated jurisdictions to take advantage of lax rules.
-This is particularly dangerous since foreign (host) countries are not exposed to the risks to the U.S. taxpayer created by derivatives transactions undertaken by foreign subsidiaries of U.S. banks.
+This is particularly dangerous since foreign countries are not exposed to the risks to the U.S. taxpayer created due to derivatives losses in foreign subsidiaries of U.S. banks.

-HR 1256 would significantly undermine the capacity of the CFTC to assure that extraterritorial derivatives transactions that impact our economy are subject to regulations that meet US standards.
+HR 1256 would seriously undermine the capacity of regulators to assure that U.S. derivatives transactions conducted through foreign entities are subject to regulations that meet U.S. standards.
 It does this in several ways.

-First, the legislation would effectively create a presumption that overseas derivatives transactions will be ruled by the host country rulemaking rather than U.S. rulemaking.
-The current CFTC guidance would only permit 'substituted compliance' by foreign regulators if U.S. regulators make a specific determination that foreign regulatory regimes are as strong as the U.S. regime for the specific rule at issue.
-In this manner, U.S. regulators will conduct proper oversight over the rules of each foreign regulator before exposing U.S. markets to derivatives transactions conducted according to foreign regulatory rules.
+First, HR 1256 would effectively create a presumption that overseas derivatives transactions will be ruled by foreign country rulemaking rather than U.S. rulemaking.
+The current CFTC guidance only permits 'substituted compliance' when U.S. regulators determine that relevant foreign rules are as strong as the U.S. rules.
+But HR 1256 instead establishes a strong statutory presumption that transactions in the world's major derivatives markets will be governed by foreign regulatory rules in the host country rather than U.S. rules.
+The statutory presumption that foreign rules govern could only be overturned if both the CFTC and SEC make a joint determination, supported by a formal report to Congress, that the foreign country rules are not 'broadly comparable' to U.S. rules.
+This determination could be challenged in court on the basis of the 'broadly comparable' language in HR 1256, creating significant litigation risk.

-HR 1256 appears to switch the presumption so that derivatives transactions in G-20 nations are presumed to be governed by foreign regulatory rules in the host country rather than U.S. rules, unless the CFTC and SEC make a joint determination, supported by a formal report to Congress, that the foreign country rules are not 'broadly comparable' to U.S. rules.
-Thus, U.S. regulators would face a major new hurdle in applying derivatives rules to overseas transactions, even where these transactions clearly posed a risk to the U.S. economy.
-The best way to achieve a good result is to allow the CFTC to negotiate with the other jurisdictions from a position of strength.
-The legislation would undercut the agency before the negotiation is even begun.
+Thus, U.S. regulators would face major new hurdles in applying derivatives rules to overseas transactions, even where these transactions clearly posed a risk to the U.S. economy.
+This would not only weaken protections for U.S. financial markets, it would weaken the U.S. negotiating position in pressing foreign governments for adequate derivatives rules.
+The statutory roadblocks to properly enforcing U.S. derivatives rules that are created by HR 1256 would undercut the U.S. government before negotiations are even begun.
+They create numerous additional opportunities for Wall Street to undermine effective regulation.

-Second, this legislation requires the CFTC to replace its guidance document with a new joint rulemaking between the SEC and CFTC.
-The SEC regulates less than 10 percent of the gross notional swaps market, and has jurisdiction for types of swaps (such as narrow and single-name credit default swaps) that are not regulated by the CFTC.
+Second, HR 1256 strips the CFTC of authority to independently determine derivatives rules for overseas transactions.
+It requires any such rules to be passed by a joint rulemaking between the SEC and CFTC, which must specify identical rules The SEC regulates less than 10 percent of the gross notional swaps market, and has jurisdiction over different types of swaps than the CFTC does.
 Furthermore, the agencies are already required to harmonize their regulation where appropriate.
-A joint rulemaking is not necessary, but it would have the effect of hindering and delaying the CFTC in its own attempts to regulate extraterritorial derivatives transactions.
+A joint rulemaking is not needed for coordination, as the agencies regulate different derivatives markets.
+But it would hinder and delay the CFTC's work to regulate extraterritorial derivatives transactions.
+The purpose of this joint rulemaking requirement is simply to add more hurdles and more delay before any action can be taken, making effective regulation less likely.